ValeeDS/Python-Coderhouse/README.md

 Repository created to upload the solutions of the Python course activities from CoderHouse

-The course was completed between January and March of 2023.
+The course was completed between January and April of 2023.

 The instructions are in Spanish.
 However, the solutions may be in English or Spanish.